strangerstudios/pmpro-affiliates/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2 =
+* Now adds the affiliate id to any order after is is "added" via the pmpro_added_order hook.
+This means that recurring payment orders will be marked with the affiliate id if you have your IPN handler, Silent Post URL, or Stripe Web Hook setup properly.
+* Affiliate codes are now linked to discount codes with the same code.
+If an affiliate code is passed, it will automatically use the discount code with the same value.
+If a discount code is used, it will apply the affiliate code with the same value (unless another affiliate code is already being used).

 = .1 =
 * Initial release.